dantelepoole/transductx/README.md

 ```

 Note that the `reduce()` method works with any iterable object, not just arrays.
+If an array is passed to `reduce()`, it
+also returns an array.
+Otherwise, it returns a simple object that implements the iterable protocol.

 The `reduce()` method is also exported as a standalone function.
 When using it standalone, the reducer must first be
 passed through the transducer, as is also the case when reducing with Javascript's native `Array.prototype.reduce()`